 There are always time limits or statutes of limitations in a personal injury claim.
 Most of the time, your right to pursue a personal injury claim expires after two years, according to the Official Code of Georgia Annotated §9-3-33.
 However, there are instances when it expires much sooner.

 In a Georgia workers’ compensation case, you are supposed to notify your supervisor that you have been injured within 30 days.
 If you do not, you may lose your benefits.

 Call a construction accident attorney in Atlanta as soon as you can, and let us help you through this process.
 The longer you wait, the slimmer your chances are of getting the compensation you need.

-The Atlanta construction accident lawyers at John Foy & Associates have been working for years to get injury victims the compensation they are entitled to.
+The Atlanta construction accident attorneys at John Foy & Associates have been working for years to get injury victims the compensation they are entitled to.
 We can handle your case for you while you focus on rest and recovery.

 Give our experts a call or contact us online to get your FREE consultation.
 We’ll help you sort through the details and decide your next best step.
 Any call will be confidential.